evantahler/nodePhidgets/readme.md

  * PhidgetInterfaceKit 0/16/16
  * PhidgetInterfaceKit 8/8/8 (with and without hub)

-Also included in the library (via the `PhidgetLED` object) is basic support for the
+Also included in the library (via the `PhidgetLED` object) is full support for the following boards:
-following:

  * PhidgetLED